Canned Foods

 Don’t Forget to Take Advantage of Case Lot Sales!

-When it comes to saving money when purchasing canned foods, I’ve found case lot sales to be a true Godsend.
+As mentioned above, when it comes to saving money when purchasing canned foods, I’ve found case lot sales to be a true Godsend.
 Here in Utah, they seem to be most common in our grocery stores in late summer and early fall.
 I try to stock up on the items I’ve depleted during the past year, along with some new items I’d like to try.

 I particularly look for canned soups since winter is fast approaching and I enjoy a hot bowl in the evenings.
 At a case lot sale a few weeks ago Mark noticed a product we hadn’t seen before, Idahoan Foods packaged instant potatoes.
 They can be cooked on the stovetop or in your microwave.
 They are made from real potatoes, and unlike some others we’ve tried, have the true flavor and consistency we are used to seeing from our peeled, cooked, and mashed whole potatoes.